Business and Human Resource Management (with Foundation Year)

 About this course

-People are the most important asset in any organisation and it is increasingly important for businesses to understand and effectively manage their employees to succeed in a competitive, global economy.
+People are the most important asset in any organisation.
+It's increasingly important for businesses to understand and effectively manage their employees to succeed in a competitive, global economy.

-An optional work placement year, real-life case studies, guest speakers from industry and staff with extensive industry experience provide you with cutting-edge knowledge and experience of HR in practice.
+An optional work placement year, recent case studies, guest speakers and staff with extensive industry experience provides you with real-world HR (human resources) know-how.

-The broad nature of the degree and specialism in HR brings diverse opportunities in HR and Business Management, with students securing HR specialist roles in companies such as IBM and Caterpillar and on HR Graduate training programmes in both the public and private sectors.
+This broad degree brings opportunities across HR and business management.
+Our students have secured HR specialist roles in companies such as IBM, Hewlett Packard, Airbus and Caterpillar, and on HR graduate programmes in both the public and private sectors.

 Watch: The learning and teaching experience